-Financial impacts are measured for Capesize (bulk), VLCC (tankers), and 10 000 TEU (Container).
+Financial impacts are measured for Cape-

+size (bulk), VLCC (tankers), and 10 000 TEU (Container).
 The study includes modelling the financial impact of traditional internal combustion engines running on MGO/HFO/VLSFO as well as dual fuel LNG and ammonia engine technologies.
 Financial impacts on sailing in the different climate policy scenarios are also modelled.
-EEDI/EEXI/CII is included in the risk assessment as well as carbon pricing and fuel scenario, and with our expected policy scenario, we are broadly aligned with the initial ambitions in IMO's GHG reduction strategy of cutting carbon emissions by 50% within 2050 and achieving 40% carbon intensity improvements by 2030 and 70% by 2050.
+EEDI/EEXI/CII is included in the risk assessment as well as carbon pricing and fuel blending requirement.